Rydra/melange/docs/index.md

 Full documentation is available at [https://rydra.github.io/melange/](https://rydra.github.io/melange/)

-## Examples

-The code base features several full-fledged examples that covers some complex use cases:

-* Saga choreography in action
-* Payment service

 ## Why the name 'Melange'

 The name "Melange" is a reference to the drug-spice from the sci-fi book saga "Dune", a spice which is only